AliSayyed123/Fireworks-using-Js/README.md

   Features

-  🎇 Fireworks Display
+A)Fireworks Display
 A vibrant, interactive fireworks animation rendered on a canvas element.
 Fireworks are triggered by mouse clicks for user interactivity.

-  🎅 Avatar Toggle
+B)Avatar Toggle
 Clickable avatar image to toggle between festive characters (Santa, Reindeer, Bear, and Cookie).

-  🌈 Gradient Background
+c)Gradient Background
 A visually appealing radial gradient background simulating a night sky.

   Project Structure